Harshkamdar67/crypto-agent-llama/README.md

 ## Overview

-This project is an AI agent built for the Sarvam.ai assignment.
-It integrates the Together AI API and an external cryptocurrency pricing API to create an interactive conversational agent that can provide real-time crypto prices and handle language translation requests, while maintaining a consistent communication flow in English.
+This project is an AI agent, It integrates the Together AI API and an external cryptocurrency pricing API to create an interactive conversational agent that can provide real-time crypto prices and handle language translation requests, while maintaining a consistent communication flow in English.

 The core functionalities of this project include: